 The missing screw: Did I ever put the missing screw back in the case?
 Not yet.
 Because…

 PlexiLaser is awesome: I reached out to them and they are shipping replacement spacers.
 Once I receive those replacements, I’ll add them and the missing screw and…

 Wipe down the case: I’ve found even more dust and packing peanut debris inside the case.
 The acrylic case is a static magnet.

-Much more to come: As I learn more about the MEGA 65 DevKit, I’ll share via this blog and on my YouTube channel.
+Much more to come: As I learn more about the DevKit, I’ll share via this blog and on my YouTube channel.
 I will likely make good use of my new FAST LOAD series; short video so you can quickly get back to your own retro-computing projects.
 Make sure to subscribe and set alerts on my YouTube channel if you want to follow along and also add this blog to your favorite RSS reader.

 I tend to add additional thoughts as I think of them, so check back later.
 I’ll time stamp any additions.

 Help make this post better!
 Share your feedback, questions, and ideas.
 Leave your comments and thoughts below or in the comments under the video.

 Thanks for reading and watching and if you are so inclined, please share this video with the hashtag #retroCombs.